Skin problems in rabbits: an overview

 - This page gives an overview of the different types on skin problems a rabbit can suffer from.

-- Always book an appointment with your vet if you notice something wrong with your rabbit's skin.
+- Always contact your vet if you notice something wrong with your rabbit's skin.

 Signs of a skin problem